Female genital mutilation: Methods

-The procedures are generally performed by a traditional circumciser (cutter or exciseuse) in the girls' homes, with or without anaesthesia.
+The procedures are generally performed by a traditional cutter (exciseuse) in the girls' homes, with or without anaesthesia.
 The cutter is usually an older woman, but in communities where the male barber has assumed the role of health worker, he will also perform FGM.
 When traditional cutters are involved, non-sterile devices are likely to be used, including knives, razors, scissors, glass, sharpened rocks, and fingernails.
 According to a nurse in Uganda, quoted in 2007 in The Lancet, a cutter would use one knife on up to 30 girls at a time.
 In several countries, health professionals are involved; in Egypt, 77 percent of FGM procedures, and in Indonesia over 50 percent, were performed by medical professionals as of 2008 and 2016.

 Classification

 Variation

 The WHO, UNICEF, and UNFPA issued a joint statement in 1997 defining FGM as "all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs whether for cultural or other non-therapeutic reasons".
-The procedures vary according to ethnicity and individual practitioners; during a 1998 survey in Niger, women responded with over 50 terms when asked what was done to them.
+The procedures vary according to the ethnicity and individual practitioners; during a 1998 survey in Niger, women responded with over 50 terms when asked what was done to them.
 Translation problems are compounded by the women's confusion over which type of FGM they experienced, or even whether they experienced it.
 Studies have suggested that survey responses are unreliable.
 A 2003 study in Ghana found that in 1995 four percent said they had not undergone FGM, but in 2000 said they had, while 11 percent switched in the other direction.
 In Tanzania in 2005, 66 percent reported FGM, but a medical exam found that 73 percent had undergone it.
 In Sudan in 2006, a significant percentage of infibulated women and girls reported a less severe type.

+In 2017, during an international meeting of 98 FGM experts, which included physicians, social scientists, policymakers, and activists from 23 countries, a majority of the participants advocated for the revision of FGM/C classifications proposed by the WHO and other UN agencies.
+The experts agreed on legal prohibition of reinfibulation and ritual pricking.
+They also expressed worry over the harm presented by "the lawfulness of both female genital cosmetic surgeries and male circumcision" in the negation of FGM/C prevention campaigns.
+The participants, however, differed in their views on the ban of female genital cosmetic surgeries and regular vulvar checkups of female children.